Q1. What are you currently riding?

 Q16.
 Do you adjust your suspension?

 Q17.
-You can have one of your old bikes back.
-Which one?
+If you could have just one of your old bikes back, which would it be?

 Q20.
 If you ruled the world, what new law would you pass?